 Grassroots arts organizations that are doing work with a place-based or transnational approach related to our focus areas (social, intersectional, and environmental justice)

-In our first year we will run three grant programs designed to support grassroots arts organizations, artist-led initiatives, and undergraduate students based in the Netherlands, United Kingdom, Spain, Italy, France, and Germany.
+We run different grant programs designed to support grassroots arts organizations, artist-led initiatives, and undergraduate students based in the Netherlands, United Kingdom, Spain, Italy, France, and Germany.
 Each grant program has different and specific eligibility criteria—you can learn more about these on our dedicated Programs page.

 Emerging artists We believe that, beyond disciplines, titles, or labels, an artist can be anyone willing to think critically about reality and contribute to the transformation of their world through any form of creativity.
 There are many formal or informal ways to be an artist and to practice art, including creating direct or indirect opportunities for other people to imagine, make, or enjoy arts and culture.
 The foundation focuses on emerging artists, who we define as individuals or collectives at the early stages of their careers where experiences of precarity, vulnerability, and discrimination are more common and the related risks are higher.